Star of the Family

 Star of the Family is an American sitcom that aired on ABC from September 30 to December 9, 1982.
 The show featured Brian Dennehy as fire chief Leslie "Buddy" Krebs and Katherine Saltzberg, then Maisnik, as his singer daughter, Jennie Lee Krebs.
 The show was developed by Robin Williams, then an ABC star in Mork & Mindy.

-The series debuted on September 30, 1982 on Thursdays after Joanie Loves Chachi, and was canceled after ten episodes.
+The series debuted on September 30, 1982, on Thursdays after Joanie Loves Chachi, and was canceled after ten episodes.

 Synopsis

-Fire Captain Buddy Krebs' (Dennehy) 16-year-old daughter Jennie Lee (Saltzberg) begins getting show-business offers because of her singing talents in the country/pop genre.
+Fire Captain Buddy Krebs' (Dennehy) 16-year-old daughter Jennie Lee (Maisnik) begins getting show-business offers because of her singing talents in the country/pop genre.
 This scares Buddy because he does not want his daughter to grow up too fast.
 Adding to his troubles, his wife runs off with a bellhop, and his 17-year-old son (Michael Dudikoff) has more muscles than brains.
 Additionally, his crew at the firehouse are "strange": Leo Feldman (Todd Susman) tells his mother he is a doctor instead of a fireman; Frank Rosetti (George Deloy) has only sex on the brain; and Max Hernandez (Danny Mora), a Hispanic, speaks fractured English.
 Finally, his daughter signs with a manager named Judy "Moose" Wells (Judy Pioli): the name fits the description of the woman.
 Another character on the series was named Tiffany (played by Amanda Wyss).